 What’s a Bull Market vs Bear Market?

-If you could guess the difference between bull vs bear market, you would assume bullish as the good one out of the two most likely.
+If you could guess the difference between a bull and bear market.
+Most likely, you would assume bullish as the good one out of the two.
 That is partially true.
 A bearish market can be a good thing in some cases if you play your cards right.
-Back in my day as a pioneer day trader, there’s was an old Wall Street is saying, “Bulls and bears eat, pigs get slaughtered”.
+Back in my day as a pioneer day trader, there’s was an old Wall Street saying, “Bulls and bears eat, pigs get slaughtered”.
 This saying was supposed to warn investors to not be too greedy.
-That is because if you as an investor don’t know how to play the game, attempting to invest in the effort to make an excessive amount of money in a very short period can be a huge risk at a loss of capital.
+If you as an investor don’t know how to play the game, attempting to invest in the effort to make an excessive amount of money in a very short period can be a huge risk at a loss of capital.

 The Bull in the Stock Market